lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  {{RFC2460}} is the use of a fragmentation protocol at the adaptation layer below IPv6.
-This draft defines also a fragmentation functionality to support the IPv6 MTU requirements over LPWAN technologies.
+This draft defines also a fragmentation functionality to support the IPv6 MTU requirement over LPWAN technologies.
 Such functionality has been designed under the assumption that data unit reordering will not happen between the entity performing fragmentation and the entity performing reassembly.

 # LPWAN Architecture {#LPWAN-Archi}